ntut-xuan/NuOJ-Sandbox/README.md

 The sandbox system needs the version 1 of the control group.
 We provide a dockerfile to deploy the application in Docker, and make the application can work in most of the platform.

 If your platfrom using the version 2 of the control group, you need to downgrade the control group to the version 1.

+The downgrade of the control group only work on Linux platform.

 ## Installation